 Specialty areas of oral pathology and periodontics are studied.
 Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
-Students also learn about CPR for the Healthcare Provider and how to manage emergencies that may occur in the dental office.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
 Students also study related dental terminology.
 Students will learn pit and fissure sealants.
-Theory, laboratory skills and clinical practice meet state guidelines for a

-Pit and Fissure Sealant Certificate and comply with programmatic regulations for certifying students.
+Theory, laboratory skills and clinical practice meet state guidelines for a Pit and Fissure Sealant Certificate and comply with programmatic regulations for certifying students.
 Coronal polish theory and procedures are taught and practiced on manikins and then on clinical patients under the direct supervision of a licensed dentist (California and Florida States Only).
 Completion of Coronal Polish and Pit and Fissure Sealants requirements will permit the assistant to perform the procedure after obtaining the Registered Dental Assistant license (California programs only).
-Students are introduced to basic anatomy of the head and teeth.
-Occupational Safety and Health Administration (OSHA) standards for infection control and hazard communication Prerequisite: Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.